Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Individual LRO

 \insight{4}{ \textbf{\textsf{Cluster} Operator Design Choice.} \texttt{LLM-ALL} with global context allows LLMs to formulate a consistent clustering criterion, leading to reliable semantic clustering performance.
 Instead, \texttt{LLM-ONE} suffers from criterion drift and error propagation, and thus is not recommended. }

-\subsubsection{\textnormal{\textsf{Order}}}
+\subsubsection{{\textsf{Order}}}

 The \textsf{Order} operator ranks a set of records (e.g., rows or items) according to a semantic criterion (e.g., "popularity" or "relevance").
 We utilize \emph{Top-$k$ hit rate}~\cite{DBLP:conf/recsys/CremonesiKT10}, denoted as HR@$k$, and \emph{Kendall's $\tau$}~\cite{kendall1938new}, denoted as $\tau$.
-HR@$k$ measures how many ground-truth top-$k$ records are retrieved in the prediction, and $\tau$ further measures ranking consistency on the hit tuples, \ie, evaluate whether their relative order matches the ground-truth ranking order.
-Table~\ref{tab:op-order} illustrates the \textsf{Order} results and Table~\ref{app:order} in the supplementary~\cite{supplementary} further provides token consumption.
+HR@$k$ measures how many ground-truth top-$k$ records are retrieved in the prediction, and $\tau$ further measures ranking consistency on the hit tuples, \ie, it evaluates whether their relative order matches the ground-truth ranking order.
+Table~\ref{tab:op-order} presents the \textsf{Order} results and Table~\ref{app:order} in appendix further provides full results.

 As shown, \texttt{LLM-ALL} achieves the highest HR@$k$ with Qwen3-Max and the highest $\tau$ with GPT-5, demonstrating its superior performance. \texttt{LLM-PAIR} and \texttt{LLM-SORT} perform moderately but suffer from two critical issues.
 First, they lack global perception, thus difficult to maintain coherent semantic preferences across comparisons; second, more severely, they are vulnerable to \emph{inconsistent pairwise judgments}.
 Due to the stochastic nature of LLM outputs, contradictions such as $A > B$, $B > C$, yet $C > A$ frequently occur, violating transitivity and leading to logically invalid rankings.
-These inconsistencies propagate through sorting algorithms (\eg, quicksort), amplifying errors and undermining overall correctness. \texttt{LLM-SCORE} performs worst due to low score discriminability.
+These inconsistencies propagate through sorting algorithms (\eg, quicksort), amplifying errors and undermining overall correctness. \texttt{LLM-SCORE} performs worst due to low score discriminative power.
 LLMs often assign nearly identical values (\eg, all 80 or 90) under vague criteria, which collapses the ranking into arbitrary tie-breaking.